 - Collect and analyze appropriate data and make informed decisions

-- Use various approaches to visualizing data such as creative coding, visual and information design principles
+- Use various approaches to visualizing data such as creative coding and information design principles

 - Apply analytic and mathematical principles to data science, learning how to make strategic, informed decisions